How to Buy

 - Developing Applications - A User Manual topic providing general advice to applications developers.

-Database Administrator and Ultimate editions provide Administrator Console for more advanced database administrator work to configure spatial DBMS data stores and to batch upload into Oracle.
-They are normally used in organizations that have many Enterprise or Universal licenses used by many users to connect to a centralized spatial DBMS.
-In that case, a few Database Administrator or Ultimate licenses will be acquired to enable database administrators to configure the DBMS for use by others.
+Ultimate x64 Edition provides Administrator Console for more advanced database administrator work to configure spatial DBMS data stores and to batch upload into Oracle.
+Ultimate Edition is normally used in organizations that have many Universal licenses used by many users to connect to a centralized spatial DBMS.
+In that case, a few Ultimate licenses will be acquired to enable administrators to configure the DBMS for use by others.
 See the Database Administrator Edition topic in the User Manual for details.

 Manifold products are delivered by download over Internet.
-Downloads are large, typically 85 MB for 32-bit editions and over 100 MB for 64-bit editions.
-Users who do not have Internet connections allowing reliable download of such large files should arrange for a colleague or consultant who has a good Internet connection to download the installation files for them onto a local medium, such as a USB drive or burning the files to DVD, that may be used to copy the installation files onto the target computer.
+Downloads are large, typically 85 MB for 32-bit installation packages and over 100 MB for 64-bit installations.
+Users who do not have Internet connections allowing reliable download of such large files should arrange for a colleague or consultant who has a good Internet connection to download the installation files for them onto a local medium, such as a USB drive, that may be used to copy the installation files onto the target computer.

 Manifold.net provides a very large range of free downloads that will enhance your use of Manifold on the Product Downloads page and the links it contains.
 For example, the free downloads from the Image Servers and Geocoding Servers page provide some of the most extraordinary and most popular features in Manifold System, unavailable at any price from other GIS vendors, like the automatically downloaded and composed images and maps seen at right of Sydney, Australia, and London, England.